The relationship between general equilibrium models with infinite-lived agents and overlapping generations models, and some applications: Conclusion

 \section{Conclusion}

 This paper bridges two foundational macroeconomic models: the infinite-horizon general equilibrium model with infinitely-lived agents (GEILA) and the overlapping generations (OLG) model.
 By establishing the connection between the two models, we have provided a unified view that deepens our understanding of phenomena like equilibrium indeterminacy and rational asset price bubbles in both models.
-Our results allow us to construct general equilibrium models with infinitely-lived agents, where asset bubbles exist.
-Moreover, we show that a cycle of exogenous parameters can generate equilibrium indeterminacy and bubbles.
+Our results also allow us to construct general equilibrium models with infinitely-lived agents, where asset price bubbles exist.
+Moreover, we have shown that a cycle of exogenous parameters, which generates a two-cycle economy (Definition \ref{definition_2cycle_economy}), can create equilibrium indeterminacy and asset price bubbles (see Section \ref{appli}).